margitmaple/margitmaple.github.io/README.md

 | RMSE (m) |         0.1580       |             0.1578              |    0.2574     |      0.1351      |

 Table 1 shows the RMSE of all the models when applied to the test data.
 The kfolds cross-validation did not significantly change model performance (RMSE change of <1mm).
-The linear models with ridge regularization have significanly lower RMSEs that the Random Forest model.
+The linear models with ridge regularization (LR) have significanly lower RMSEs that the Random Forest model (RF).
 Taking the ensemble average decreased RMSE by 0.0227 when compared to the best original model.
 Figure 2 shows the comparison and residuals between the predicted and measured groundwater heads.
 The mean of the residuals using the ensemble average was very close to zero (0.004).
 The distribution of the residuals is slightly right-skewed, suggesting it is not gaussian.
 Figure 3 shows the predicted groundwater levels from the test set ploted as a function of time.
 This allows for a qualitative assessment of the model's ability to reproduce groundwater oscillation patterns.

 ![](assets/IMG/results_scatter.png)